jrehor/kcc/README.md

 All of k programming takes place in **REPL**, a concept which requires little introduction these days, but is actually much older than many seem to think.
 It has been around for at least 50 years, and is known as *dialogue approach*, a live conversation between a human and machine as a flow of questions and answers.
 And in k, this conversation is much more fluent than in any other modern REPL-driven system you may be familiar with, because the questions are short and the answers are fast.
 This is the essence of the way of k, an experience that all k programmers consider immensely aesthetically and intellectually satisfying.
 This is why people who write software in k love their jobs, and this has nothing to do with their paychecks.

+The latest version of k is now available for testing, and this is exciting news because the new generation of k language is the biggest and the most important evolutionary step in its history that appeals to a much wider audience.

 # exodus

 Since the only known way to learn how to program is to write programs, you will need a live k environment.
 Fortunately, as all things k, it takes very little effort.

 ### getting k

-We will use a `trial` version of k, which comes with a reasonable limit of 1 gigabyte of workspace per k process.
+We will use a trial version of k, which comes with a reasonable limit of 1 gigabyte of workspace per k process.
 This limit is for your own protection, so that you don’t accidentally convert too much data into too much money too early, because, as any k programmer will tell you, with great power comes great responsibility.

 The k interpreter is currently available for `Linux` and `macOS` on `x86_64` architecture.
 If you are on Solaris, OpenBSD or z/OS — hang tight, good things come to those who wait.
 The same applies to `ARM` and `WASM` architectures, but if you are on Windows, well, lets not cry over spilled Guinness.